rust-minidump/rust-minidump/CONTRIBUTING.md

 Many of the crates have fuzzing tests.
 These tests aren't run in CI, but CI does check that they continue to compile.
 As of this writing, the fuzzer used does not work on Windows (sorry!).

-You can each fuzzer with `cargo fuzz`, but sadly this command is not workspace aware, so you will have to `cd` into the particular project you want to fuzz.
+You can run each fuzzer with `cargo fuzz`, but sadly this command is not workspace aware, so you will have to `cd` into the particular project you want to fuzz.

 See [the Rust Fuzz Book](https://rust-fuzz.github.io/book/introduction.html) for more details on using `cargo fuzz`.